August 18, 2025

 What is a Point Multiplier?

 A point multiplier is a feature in loyalty programs that increases the number of points a customer earns for specific actions, such as making a purchase.
-Instead of the standard 1 point per dollar spent, a point multiplier might offer 2, 3, or even 5 points per dollar, depending on the promotion or tier level.
+Instead of the standard 1 point per euro spent, a point multiplier might offer 2, 3, or even 5 points per dollar, depending on the promotion or tier level.

 How Does a Point Multiplier Work?